-I'm an iOS developer with experience in Web development.
-I have recently been working with Swift 3, Meteor, and React, though in the past I've built projects using Objective C, Ruby, and Java.
-I'm currently a student at Cornell University's College of Engineering, planning to major in CS.
+I am an iOS developer with experience in web development.
+I have recently been working with Swift, Meteor, and React, though in the past I have built projects using Objective C, Ruby, and Java.
+I am currently a student at Cornell University's College of Engineering, planning to major in CS.
 My New Year's resolution is to build an app a month, so stay tuned and please feel free to take a look at some of my more notable projects below!Take A Look!

-Tempo is the second app from CUAppDev, a project team at Cornell University.
+Tempo is the second app from Cornell AppDev, a project team at Cornell University.
 Tempo allows users to post their song of the day and discover what others are listening to by connecting to Facebook and Spotify.
-Tempo was developed using Swift 3.
+Tempo was developed using Swift.

 TV Shopper is an Apple TV and iOS Application developed at the MasterCard Masters of Code Hackathon in NYC.
 It was developed with Objective C and Swift, utlizing MasterCard's Simplify Commerce API to create a seamless viewing and shopping experience.
 While watching a show or advertisement with a featured product, an arrow appears on the bottom of the viewer's TV screen, suggesting a product for purchase.
 A viewer simply has to swipe up on their Apple TV remote and can hand off the purchase to the iPhone app without pausing or disturbing the viewing experience.
 Once in the iOS app the user can view and purchase the item while their show continues to play.
 The app is featured in the video below created by MasterCard.

 November 2015Watch Video View tvOS Repo View iOS Repo